 Just like we have seen the Print on Demand business grow in front of our eyes, platforms for online courses are also starting to pop up everywhere.

 I took about a year researching different ways to sell courses online.
 I knew that I wanted to sell courses individually as well as a membership program.
-I finally stumbled on Thinkific.
+I finally stumbled on Thinkific (affiliate link).

 Tips on Creating Courses